Nutanix-APJ/NHT/files_deploy/files_deploy.rst

-You can also use domain name (\\POC04-Files.POClab.local) to access if you direct DNS of your desktop to AD VM IP(10.42.xx.yy).
+You can also use domain name (\\POCxx-Files.ntnxlab.local) to access if you direct DNS of your desktop to AD VM IP(10.42.xx.yy).